openhive-network/devportal/_tutorials-javascript/get_state_replacement_api.md

 #### Route: getState('feed_price')<a name="price"></a>

-- Purpose: The price feed is used by the Steem blockchain when it calculates how many SBD it owes for its author rewards.
+- Purpose: The price feed is used by the Hive blockchain when it calculates how many HBD it owes for its author rewards.
 It is also used to calculate the worth in $US displayed in the wallet.
 The price feed is the median price feed of the last 3.5 days of all the top 20 witnesses' price feed.

 - Replacement API call: